This policy explains how we collect, use, store, and protect your personal information when you interact with Project Access.

 We collect the following personal data when donors make a contribution:

-Our lawful basis for processing is to raise and fulfill a contract.
+Our lawful basis for processing is to raise and fulfil a contract.
 We will not contact you for the purposes of direct marketing without your explicit consent.

 We collect the following personal data when potential Team Members sign up to receive our emails: